 My candid answer is “No” for most typical business news announcement examples.
 To improve your chances, start by following the guidelines suggested above — and distribute your press bulletin via a respected paid service.

 Just as the publishing world has changed for other forms of written content, the original purpose of press releases is now fulfilled by new forms of online communication.
 Potential buyers of products and services are no longer dependent on a news release to get information before making a purchase.

 The preferred customer-centric content can take many forms — examples include white papers, case studies and extended articles.
 But press announcements are increasingly shunned by customers and news media because of a reputation for being overly promotional.

-Please refer to the following table for alternative suggestions.
+Please refer to the table above for alternative suggestions.

 Both search engines and business clients have rapidly devalued the everyday use of short articles that are not informative.— Stephen Bush

 © 2015 Stephen Bush